mongodb/docs/mongodb/source/administration/monitoring.rst

 overview view of this output.
 In general watch the following two data
 points:

-- :status:`optimeDate`.
+- :mongodb:status:`optimeDate`.
 Pay particular attention to the difference in time between the primary and the secondary nodes.

-- :status:`lastHeartbeat`, which reflects the last time each node had any contact to the current node.
-Compare this to the :status:`date` which reflects the current date and time of the node you're currently connected to.
+- :mongodb:status:`lastHeartbeat`, which reflects the last time each node had any contact to the current node.
+Compare this to the :mongodb:status:`date` which reflects the current date and time of the node you're currently connected to.

-The size of the operation log is configurable at runtime using the :option:`mongod --oplogsize` argument to the :command:`mongod` command, or preferably the :setting:`oplogsize` in the MongoDB configuration file.
+The size of the operation log is configurable at runtime using the :option:`mongod --oplogsize` argument to the :command:`mongod` command, or preferably the :mongodb:setting:`oplogsize` in the MongoDB configuration file.
 The default size, is typically 5% of disk space on 64-bit systems.